 Any relocation which substantially changes the geographical ties between the couple’s children and the other parent requires consent from the other party or permission from the court.
 This could be a relatively short distance that interrupts a frequent visitation schedule with mid-week exchanges.

-If you have questions or concerns about your upcoming relocation or your co-parent’s move affecting your current parenting plan, contact the attorneys at Troxell Law.
+If you have questions or concerns about your upcoming relocation or your co-parent’s move affecting your current parenting plan, contact a Garfield County child relocation lawyer.
 We can review any proposed child relocation to ensure it follows Colorado’s statutory procedures and will uphold the family court’s scrutiny.